 Medium walk is a free and unconstrained walk.
 The horse should walk with energy and with calm, even and regular steps, distinctly marking four equally spaced beats.
-The sequence of legs is left hind, left fore, right hind, right fore with no moment of suspension.
+The sequence of legs is left hind, left fore, right hind, right fore with no moment of suspension. ~~The horse should keep a light and steady contact with the mouth.
 The horse should remain on a contact with the side reins or 3 point reins and should not be behind the vertical.
-The horse should stay out on the circle, be on a contact through the lunge line with the lunger and be straight on the circle.
+The horse should stay out on the circle, be on a contact through the lunge line with the lunger and be straight on the circle.~~